hpssjellis/google-should-make-tensorflowTinyJS/README.md

 <details  class="myDetails" closed> <summary>Script</summary>
 Finally, we reach the ultimate goal: compiling microcontroller code directly in the browser.
-Following Atwood’s Law, any application that can be written in Java eventually will be.
+Following Atwood’s Law, any application that can be written in Javascript eventually will be.
 Do we even need a dedicated IDE anymore?
 Could all this be done from within the browser itself?

 </details>
 <hr>